 The NF, or the Certificate Management NF on behalf of the NF, sends the signed certificate enrolment request to the operator CA.

-The operator CA verifies the digital signature on the certificate enrolment request against the Private CA root certificate (trust anchor) using the initial certificate sent by the NF, and also verifies the proof of possession of the private key for the requested certificate.
+The operator CA verifies the digital signature on the certificate enrolment request against the Private CA root certificate (trust anchor) using the initial certificate sent by the NF, and also verifies the consistency between the identity of the initial certificate and the requested entity certificate as well as the proof of possession of the private key for the requested certificate.

 The operator CA generates the certificate for the NF and sends a signed response to the NF (or to the Certificate Management NF) which includes the issued certificate, the operator public root CA certificate, the signature of the response, and the operator CA certificate corresponding to the private key used to sign the response.
 The appropriate certificate chains for authenticating the operator CA certificates are also included.

+NOTE 3: After the entity certificate is successfully issued by the CA through above steps, the private CA may revoke the initial certificate in order to mitigate the risk of misuse of such certificates.

 6.3.3 Evaluation

-TBD
+The solution addresses the first security requirement of KI#2 related to building the initial trust with the operator CA/RA.
+It proposes a procedure to secure the initial enrolment of the NF certificates, as a pre-requisite to proceed with the certificate enrolment procedure when the NF fetches an operator certificate.

+NOTE 1: The term ‘Private CA’ refers to a local CA used for NFs within SBA domain.

+The procedure proposes to use an initial certificate for authentication to the operator CA, signed by a private CA within the same security trust domain of the NF.

+NOTE 2: The prerequisite of acquiring trustworthiness of the NF that is requesting the initial certificate to the private CA is assumed to be viable and achieved by mechanisms not in the scope of the proposed solution.

+The solution requires the implementation of a private CA within the same security trust domain of the NF, so implicit trust between the private CA and NF is assumed.
+The root certificate of that private CA is pre-configured as trust anchor in the operator CA to enable the authentication of the NF during the initial certificate enrolment in operator CA.

+The introduction of a local CA in the same trust domain as the NF may increase the threat surface, since the local CA is subject to the same threats and attack vectors as the NF.
+If multiple local CAs need to be implemented, the risk may consequently increase.

 6.4 Solution #4: Cross-Certification Based Trust Chain in the SBA Architecture